MayMeow/CEHv11-notes/attacks.md

 _An attacker sends a SOAP message containing WS-Address information to a web service server.
 The `<ReplyTo>` element doesn't contain the address of the attacker but instead the web server client which the attacker chosen to receive the message._

 ---
+# Blind Hijacking
+Injecting malicious data into intercepted communications in the TCP session in cases where routing is disabled

+---